 Predicting trends in the Canadian housing market is tough in any year.
 COVID-19 has made predicting trends this year harder than most.

-But our Canadian mortgage rates and housing market trends report aims to do just that.
+But our Canadian real estate market outlook report aims to do just that.

 COVID-19 hindered the ability of Canadians to sell or purchase a home for a few months (remember virtual open houses?), and prompted the Bank of Canada to issue three emergency rate cuts in March, pushing mortgage rates to all-time lows.
 (As of August, the lowest rate you could get on our site for both fixed and variable mortgages was 1.69%.)